lwz7512/portfolio/source/_posts/stuck-at-Starting-packager.md

 tags:
 ---

 Recently I started to learn react-native app development from zero.
 Reactjs/react-native has emerging for couples of years, and growing to a very big and mature ecosystem.
-I have given a glimpse to it, but can not be accustomed with JSX way to mingle script/template/style into one file.
+I had given a glimpse to it, but can not be accustomed with JSX way to mingle script/template/style into one file.
 As an AngularJS/Ionic developer for almost 4 years, I gradually realized the limitation of the Ionic/Cordova approach.
 So, I began to step into reactive world this year.

 After several days of official reactjs/react-native documentation reading, I start to create my first react-native app.
 Things changed a lot since the first publish of react-native, now it recommends to use ** create-react-native-app ** to start a RNA.